Umberto I of Italy: Accession to the throne and first assassination attempt

-Ascending the throne on the death of his father (9 January 1878), Umberto adopted the title "Umberto I of Italy" rather than "Umberto IV" (of Savoy), and consented that the remains of his father should be interred at Rome in the Pantheon, rather than the royal mausoleum of Basilica of Superga.
+Ascending the throne on the death of his father (9 January 1878), Umberto adopted the title "Umberto I of Italy" rather than "Umberto IV" (of Savoy), ignoring his three ancestral namesakes, Umberto I, Umberto II, and Umberto III.
+He consented that the remains of his father should be interred at Rome in the Pantheon, rather than the royal mausoleum of the Basilica of Superga.
 While on a tour of the kingdom, accompanied by Queen Margherita and the Prime Minister Benedetto Cairoli, he was attacked with a dagger by an anarchist, Giovanni Passannante, during a parade in Naples on 17 November 1878.
 The King warded off the blow with his sabre, but Cairoli, in attempting to defend him, was severely wounded in the thigh.
 The would-be assassin was condemned to death, even though the law only allowed the death penalty if the King was killed.
 The King commuted the sentence to one of penal servitude for life, which was served in a cell only 1.4 meter high, without sanitation and with 18 kilogram of chains.
-Passanante would die three decades later in a psychiatric institution.
+Passannante would die three decades later in a psychiatric institution.